SimplexCC/sell-docs/source/includes/_api-transports.md

 Only GET

-* message-name: part of URL
+* api-name: part of URL
 * auth: pass "\_partner=" query parameter, and sign JWT with api key
 * parameters are passed JWT-encoded on the "jwt=" query parameter